sdelaughter/LDAP-tools/README.txt

 While you can pass your organizations' values to these functions, it's recommended that you modify the default values instead.
 Future updates may include a simpler way to do this without having to modify multiple function definitions.
-You can find these default definitions by searching for "base_dn=" and "samba_prefix="
+You can find these default definitions by searching for "base_dn=" and "samba_prefix=" If your schema doesn't use ou=people for users and ou=groups for groups, you'll need to modify some of the functions more extensively to make them usable.

 Summary of currently included functions